exercism/v3/languages/javascript/transitions/from_coffeescript.md

 # Learning JavaScript with a [CoffeeScript][language-coffeescript] background

 [CoffeeScript][language-coffeescript] is a programming language that compiles to JavaScript.
 It adds syntactic sugar inspired by [Ruby][language-ruby], [Python][language-python] and [Haskell][language-haskell] in an effort to enhance JavaScript's brevity and readability.
-Specific additional features include [list comprehension][concept-list-comprehension] and [destructuring assignment][concept-destructuring-assigment].
+Specific additional features include [list comprehension][concept-list-comprehension] and [destructuring assignment][concept-destructuring-assignment].

 In order to transition from [CoffeeScript][language-coffeescript] to JavaScript, the syntactic sugar needs to be _understood_ and its equivalents need to be studied.